Usuy-Leon/Cover_Slips_thickness_Detector/README.md

 In 1950, while teaching cell biology at Princeton University, Shinya Inoué realized that commercial “#1.5” cover slips, however, often varied by several micrometers.
 Measuring each one with a micrometer was slow and risked contamination, so Inoué devised a simple mechanical gauge in 1951.

 His device used two razor blades set at a fixed angle: the cover slip itself acted as a tiny lever, tilting according to its thickness.
-A scale converted that tilt into a direct reading in millimeters—fast, clean, and accurate to a few microns.
+A scale converted that tilt into a direct reading in millimeters fast, clean, and accurate to a few microns.

-Remarkably, the same gauge built more than 70 years ago was still in use in Inoué’s laboratory half a century later—a small but elegant example of his ingenuity in combining optical precision with practical design.
+Remarkably, the same gauge built more than 70 years ago was still in use in Inoué’s laboratory half a century later a small but elegant example of his ingenuity in combining optical precision with practical design.

 # 3D Version:  Shinya-blades thickness Detector